ibm-cloud-docs/activity-tracker/exclusion_rules.md

 6. Select **Preserve these lines for live-tail and alerting** to show through the live tail the log lines that are excluded.
 Notice that you can still use these log lines to set up an alert.

 7. Click **Save**.

+8. After you configure an exclusion rule, verify that the exclusion rule behaves as you expect.

+    Check the query in a custom view by entering the search criteria in the search bar of the *Everything* view, and validating that the data that is displayed is the data that you want excluded.
+    {: tip}